 8. Join the Team of a Circular Economy- Focused Company

-You don’t have to qualify for a job as a senior manager in order to enjoy working in a team environment that’s actively focused on circular economic principles.
+You don’t have to qualify for a senior manager position to enjoy working in a team environment that’s actively focused on circular economic principles.
 Sims Limited is a leading global company that focuses on metal recycling, circular technology solutions, and renewable energy.

 With locations in over 15 countries, the company employs over 4,000 people, each of whom plays a vital role in the company’s mission.
-A glance at Sims’ latest job alert bulletin is a testament to just how many circular jobs are available, regardless of the type of skills you happen to bring to the table.
+A glance at Sims’ latest job alert bulletin is a testament to just how many circular jobs are available, regardless of the skills you bring to the table.

 9. Circular Economy Research Analyst